zeljkoobrenovic/grounded-architecture/_posts/2022-09-29-big-transformations.md

 <br>
 ### Build With Lego

-**Big is best built from small.** Just like how a towering wedding cake is essentially a stack of smaller cakes, many large-scale projects in IT and engineering are constructed from simple, repeatable building blocks.
-This modular approach allows you to **scale systems efficiently,** getting **better, faster, and cheaper as you grow.** Think of each small unit as a **Lego brick**—a fundamental building block that, when replicated, creates something far more powerful.
+**Big is best built from small.** Many large-scale projects in IT and engineering succeed because they are constructed from simple, repeatable building blocks.
+This modular approach allows systems to **scale efficiently** and improve over time.

 ![](assets/images/istock/iStock-1474410944.jpg)
 <div style="font-size: 70%; margin-top: -16px; color: grey; margin-bottom: 12px">
 Image by <a target="_blank" href="https://www.istockphoto.com/en/portfolio/AlbertPego">AlbertPego</a> from <a target="_blank" href="https://www.istockphoto.com/">iStock</a>
 </div>

-In IT, this principle is at the core of many successful architectures.
-For instance, consider **server farms**: the server is the Lego brick.
-A data center isn't a massive, monolithic structure; it's a collection of individual servers stacked and connected in ways that allow them to scale up or down as needed.
-Similarly, in cloud computing, **virtual machines** or **containers** act as Lego bricks, providing modular, repeatable computation units that can be easily replicated or distributed across a global network.
+In IT, this principle sits at the core of many successful architectures.
+Consider **server farms**: the server is the basic unit.
+A data center is not one monolithic structure; it is a collection of servers connected in ways that allow capacity to scale up or down.
+Similarly, in cloud computing, **virtual machines** or **containers** provide modular, repeatable units of computation that can be replicated or distributed as needed.

-The same idea applies to **microservices architecture** in software development.
-Instead of building one massive, monolithic application, you create a series of small, independent services that communicate with each other.
-Each microservice is a Lego brick—focused, self-contained, and scalable.
+The same idea applies to **microservices architecture**.
+Instead of building one large monolith, you create a set of smaller, independent services.
+Each service is focused, self-contained, and scalable.
 If one service needs to handle more traffic, you can scale it independently without affecting the rest of the system.
-This modular approach makes your application more flexible, maintainable, and easier to scale.

-This idea isn't limited to software and server architecture.
-Take **infrastructure as code (IaC)**—where you define your IT infrastructure using code templates, automating the setup and deployment of systems.
-Each piece of infrastructure—a network configuration, a virtual machine, or a storage unit—can be considered a Lego brick.
-With IaC, you can deploy, replicate, and scale your infrastructure quickly and consistently by reusing and stacking these blocks.
+This idea is not limited to software and server architecture.
+In **infrastructure as code (IaC)**, each template or component can also function as a reusable building block.
+That makes infrastructure easier to deploy, replicate, and scale consistently.

 Modularity also applies to **software development processes**.
-Agile methodologies break down considerable development efforts into small, manageable sprints, where teams build, test, and release incremental pieces of functionality.
-Each sprint is like adding another Lego brick to your larger product, allowing continual improvement and flexibility.
+Agile methods break large efforts into smaller increments so teams can build, test, and release functionality continuously.

 This approach has been successfully applied beyond IT—whether in solar farms (where each **solar panel** is a building block), in shipping (where **containers** are standardized units), or even in **education** (where modular learning systems allow customization and scalability).
 Its applicability is only limited by imagination.

-Building your systems, software, or infrastructure with Lego-like components creates the flexibility and scalability needed for long-term growth.
-Each piece is small, manageable, and optimized independently, but they form something much more significant together.
-The beauty of this approach is that it's not only scalable but adaptable to changes and innovations, allowing you to improve incrementally as your needs evolve.
+Building systems, software, or infrastructure from modular components creates the flexibility and scalability needed for long-term growth.
+Each part can be optimized independently, while the whole system remains easier to evolve over time.

 <br>
 ### Think Slow, Act Fast